HeidiTao/StreamBuddies/README.md

 | +1 0003330003 | 030303 |
 | +1 0004440004 | 040404 |

-Below are combinations for accounts that are already registered as users in our app:
+Below are combinations for accounts that are **already registered as users** in our app.
+You can use these pairs to directly log in:
 |  Phone number |  Verification Code |
 |:--------------|:------------------:|
 | +1 999-999-9999 | 999999 |